mohit-marathe/zetajs/README.md

 ## Examples and test code

 You'll need a LOWA (LibreOffice WASM) build.
-There the foler `workdir/installation/LibreOffice/emscripten/` will contain the files for the webroot.
+There the folder `workdir/installation/LibreOffice/emscripten/` will contain the files for the webroot.

-Examples in the sub-folder of examples/ have own instructions how to run.
+Examples in the sub-folder of `examples/` have own instructions how to run.
-The single files directly in the examples/ folder may be run according to one of the following descriptions.
+The single files directly in the `examples/` folder may be run according to one of the following descriptions.

 If you're not using emrun as webserver, you'll need to set two headers.
 Here are the needed config lines for Apache: